grefel/press2id/README.md

 1. Press ***Next***
 4. Select a post and press ***Start*** <br/> <img src="https://raw.githubusercontent.com/grefel/press2id/master/doc/assets/selectAPost.png" width="500" alt="Select Post">
 5. Press ***Start***
-6. The script loads the post content an images in the place gun.
+6. The script loads the post content and images in the place gun.
 7. Change styles according to your needs (you can do this also before placing)

 ### Fill Masterspread Mode